 To make the evaluation methods available to more users, we also develop the MVIETool with Python3.
 Currently, the MVIETool 1.0 only provides some basic function to calculate statistics and generate figures for MVIE.
-We will continue to

-- 370 grid in MVIETool 1.0.
-In terms of irregular grids, the area weighting can be derived from an additional data file that contains the grid area of each grid.
+We will continue to develop the tool to support more comprehensive evaluation.
+For example, the area weighting is only valid for the regular grid in MVIETool 1.0.
+In terms of irregular grids, the area weight can be derived from an additional data file that contains the grid area of each grid.
 To address observation uncertainty, the tool compares each individual observation against the average of multiple observations and the spread across various observations is taken as a measure of observational uncertainty.
 Another approach is to calculate the standard deviation of multiple observations as uncertainty estimation at present, which is also very basic.
-It warrants further investigation to develop a more sophisticated method that can estimate - 375 the impacts of observational uncertainty on model evaluation.
+It warrants further investigation to develop a more sophisticated method that can estimate the impacts of observational uncertainty on model evaluation.
 In addition, no significance test is available yet for difference between two vectors fields as well as the multivariable statistics, which also warrants for development in the future.

 Furthermore, the Earth System Model Evaluation Tool (ESMValTool; Eyring et al., 2016; Weigel et al., 2020) is a systemic and efficient tool for model evaluation, which has been widely used in related studies (e.g., Valdes et al., 2017; Righi et al., 2020; Waliser et al., 2020).
-It has many distinct advantages, such as providing the well-documented analysis and - 380 no need for preprocessing of evaluated datasets, compared with our tool.
-In the follow-up work, we would not only devote to making advance in the function of MVIETool, but also intend to collaborate with the ESMValTool to include our package into it.
+It has many distinct advantages, such as providing the well-documented analysis and no need for preprocessing of evaluated datasets, compared with our tool.
+In the follow-up work, we would not only devote to

+375 making advance in the function of MVIETool, but also intend to collaborate with the ESMValTool to include our package into it.
 In this way, users can benefit from the MVIETool with more convenience.